COSSAS/IoChecker/README.md

 </div>
 <hr style="border:2px solid gray"> </hr>

-_All COSSAS projects are hosted on [GitLab](https://gitlab.com/cossas/iocheker/) with a push mirror to GitHub.
-For issues/contributions check [CONTRIBUTING.md](CONTRIBUTING.md)_
+_All COSSAS projects are hosted on [GitLab](https://gitlab.com/cossas/iochecker/) with a push mirror to GitHub.
+For issues/contributions check [CONTRIBUTING](CONTRIBUTING)_

 ## What is it?
 IoChecker is a Python command-line tool that ingests a C2 IP address and the date first malicious activity was detected by a CTI provider, returning whether or not the IP address is still under control of an attacker.